PicoPlanetDev/Target-Analysis/README.md

 ## Documentation
 ### Information

 Created by Sigmond Kukla for the Mt.
-Lebanon Rifle Team from Thursday, May 6 to Sunday, May 23 of the year 2021.
+Lebanon Rifle Teamin May of 2021.

 Future people: Is COVID over yet?